Ælfgifu of Northampton: Succession crisis after the death of Cnut (1035)

 Cnut died at Shaftesbury in 1035.
 Symeon of Durham and Adam of Bremen suggest that Cnut had reserved the English throne for Harold, while the Encomium Emmae Reginae, written to defend Harthacnut's mother, Emma, claims that he had done so for Harthacnut. Ælfgifu was determined that her second son Harold should be the next English king.
 She had returned to England (at least) by 1036, while Emma's son Harthacnut was away in Denmark, at war with the Norwegian king Magnus I, and the Swedes under their king Anund Jacob.
 Emma's other sons, Ælfred and Edward, stayed in Normandy.
 With help from her supporters, Ælfgifu was able to secure the throne for her son.
 In the view of Frank Stenton, she was probably the real ruler of England for part, if not the whole, of his reign.
+However, this interpretation is disputed: "Harold is depicted as ruling autonomously in the sparse entries of the Anglo-Saxon Chronicle, as well as in one of the only surviving documents from his reign, known as S 1467...Given the scarcity of surviving material from the reign, it is hard to say what role Aelfgifu played in her son's administration".

 The Anglo-Saxon Chronicle (versions C, D and E) describes how Harold and his men forcefully laid claim on the treasury housed in Winchester, where Cnut was buried and Emma (whom the Anglo-Saxons also referred to as "Ælfgifu" the queen) had taken up residence:

 Manuscript E, which is known for its Godwinist sympathies, adds a number of details, including the assembly at Oxford in 1037 at which Harold was elected king of England and the mustering of support north of the Thames, where the power base of Ælfgifu's family was concentrated.

 During 1036, opinion in England moved towards Harold.
 By August a report had reached Emma's daughter, Gunnhild, at the German court that her "unhappy and unjust step-mother" (i.e. Ælfgifu) was working to deprive Gunnhild's brother, Harthacnut, of the kingdom by holding great feasts, and trying by argument and gifts to persuade the leading nobles to give their fealty to Harold.
 Emma's encomiast attributes to her even more seriously dishonest methods.
-She makes Ælfgifu an accomplice in the murder of Emma's youngest son, Alfred, by suggesting that she was responsible for sending a forged letter to Normandy inviting Alfred to England.
+She makes Ælfgifu an accomplice in the murder of Emma's youngest son, Alfred Aetheling, by suggesting that she was responsible for sending a forged letter to Normandy inviting Alfred to England.
 The Encomium Emmae Reginae also claimed that Ælfgifu's son Harold was a servant's son.

 Ælfgifu is not recorded after 1036, apart from a possible reference to her as the "lady", and it is not known when she died.